seratch/notion-sdk-jvm/README.md

 #### Pluggable Logging

-You can change the `logger` property of `NotionClient` instances.
-Currently, this libarary supports its own stdout logger (default), `java.util.logging`, and slf4j-api based ones.
-Here are the steps to use an slf4j-api logger.
+You can change the `logger` property of a `NotionClient` instances Currently, this libarary supports its own stdout logger (default), `java.util.logging`, and slf4j-api based ones.
+Here are the steps to switch to an slf4j-api logger.
 Add the following optional module along with your favorite implementation (e.g., logback-classic, slf4j-simple).

 ```gradle
 implementation("com.github.seratch:notion-sdk-jvm-slf4j:${notionSdkVersion}") // slf4j-api 1.7